Skip to main content Skip to navigation

 Week 5: Sarah Rose Etter, The Book of X (2019) [YA speculative fiction]

 This is an intriguing recent work of speculative fiction about a being born and living with a painful and stigmatising congenital condition, as well as about the experience of extreme loneliness.
 It is often spoken about as participating in the subgenre of (women's) body horror, as well as speculative fiction (and YA fiction -- though I'd hesitate to recommend it to my just-teen daughter).
-The juxtaposition of illness and loneliness is troubling, as is the whole plot, and we will discuss how far we want to focus on this novel (amidst other options).
+The juxtaposition of illness and loneliness is potentially quite troubling, as is the whole plot.
 But it is interesting for taking up the themes of the module, as well as adjacent issues to do with gender and embodiment, in the idiom of speculative fiction to create a work full of ambiguous but suggestive symbols.
+I was a bit nervous of putting this on the module but it was widely appreciated and written about last year and I think led to some really astute thinking and writing.

 Critical reading for Part II: